ErlendF/ctp/README.md

 ## Project report
 ### Project description
 #### Original plan
-The original plan of this project was to create a RESTful web application that allowed users to register accounts where the information about the playtime on games they play is calculated from other APIs.
+The original plan of this project was to create a RESTful web application that allows users to register accounts where the information about the playtime on games they play is calculated from other APIs.
 The user should be able to register their accounts for four different game "providers": Blizzard, Jagex, Valve and Riot Games.
 This application should then show the total time spent playing games.

 We also planned to have automatic deployment of the application in Docker on Openstack via the CI/CD feature in Gitlab.
 We also wanted to use CI feature to run tests automatically and run linting tools.